 While looking back has proved highly beneficial in terms of valuable lessons, what matters most is the steps ahead.
 NATO Allies have an ambitious to-do list on their table.
 Credible deterrence is built with unambiguous actions and unwavering united resolve.
 Russia is convinced by forward defence only when it knows that the necessary NATO forces will be here, exercises have taken place, and equipment is prepositioned.
 The key to success lies in being prepared.

-The Annual Baltic Conference on Defence 2022 is organised by the International Centre for Defence and Security and the Ministry of Defence of Estonia, in cooperation with the Konrad Adenauer Foundation and the Norwegian technology company Kongsberg Defence & Aerospace.
-The conference is supported by MBDA, EuroSpike, Nammo, Nexter Group and BAE Systems.
+The Annual Baltic Conference on Defence 2022 was organised by the International Centre for Defence and Security and the Ministry of Defence of Estonia, in cooperation with the Konrad Adenauer Foundation and the Norwegian technology company Kongsberg Defence & Aerospace.
+The conference was supported by MBDA, EuroSpike, Nammo, Nexter Group and BAE Systems.

 The event was attended by more than 180 participants, including representatives from NATO, Allies and partners, as well as defence and security experts.